Justin19960919/BasketStat/README.md

 score-tracking, and analysis all in one place.

 ***
-To access the web appm please use the test user:
+To access the web app please use the test user:

 Account: TestUser1